Some links in this article earn us a small commission at no extra cost to you. As an Amazon Associate we earn from qualifying purchases.

 Your backpack is the most important decision you’ll make as a digital nomad.
 Not your laptop.
 Not your accommodation.
 Your backpack.

 It goes everywhere you go.
 It carries everything you own.
 It sits at your feet on overnight buses, gets shoved into overhead bins on budget airlines, and doubles as your office when you’re working from a café in Chiang Mai or a hostel rooftop in Lisbon.
-Get it wrong and you’ll spend your trip with a sore back, a broken zip, or a bag that gets pulled aside at every security gate.
+Get it wrong and you’ll spend your trip with a sore back, a broken zip, or a bag that gets flagged at every security gate.

 1. Osprey Farpoint 40 — Best Overall ~$160 on Amazon